 What Scarcity Remains

-Even in a post-scarcity world, some things remain scarce:
+Even in a post-scarcity world, some things remain scarce.

-Time and attention.
+Time and attention, for one.
 You cannot experience everything.
 Even with indefinite lifespan, you must choose what to focus on.
 Attention becomes the ultimate scarce resource.
+Physical location is another: there is only one Yosemite Valley, one Amalfi Coast.
+Prime locations will always command premium access, though virtual alternatives may reduce the pressure.

-Authentic connection.
-Deep relationships with other conscious beings, whether human or AI, will remain valuable.
-As AI becomes conscious, the question shifts from human-only connection to connection with any being capable of genuine understanding and care.
+Status and recognition cannot be universalized by definition.
+Not everyone can be the best, the first, the most admired.
+Social status may become the primary arena for competition.
+Authentic connection with other conscious beings, whether human or AI, will remain valuable; as AI becomes conscious, the question shifts from human-only connection to connection with any being capable of genuine understanding and care.
+And novel experience becomes precious once the readily available is exhausted.
+The frontier of the genuinely new is always scarce.

-Programmatic scarcity.
+Then there is programmatic scarcity.
 Bitcoin's 21 million cap represents a new category: scarcity that is absolute and verifiable.
 When material goods become abundant, assets with mathematically guaranteed limits become stores of value precisely because they cannot be inflated away.
 This is why Bitcoin matters for the post-scarcity transition.

 The Transition Problem